 - Scissors – I love my Fiskars!

-- BOOK OF SPELLS PATTERNS download below ⇓
+- BOOK OF SPELLS PATTERNS download at the bottom of this post ⇓

 Here's how to create a Hocus Pocus Spell Book from Craft Sticks: